DOV-Vlaanderen/pydov/docs/description_output_dataframes.rst

 CPT data (In Dutch: sonderingen)
 ================================

+Below the desired attributes for each CPT measurement.
+Two dataframes are discerned:
+* one with metadata about the measurement (location, type etc.)
+* one with actual measurement data from the xml, with the pkey to join the metadata

-Below the desired attributes for each CPT measurement The new_name column represents the headers of the final dataframe.
+The new_name column represents the headers of the final dataframe.
 More than one measurement can be performed, listed as a "metingWeerstand" type, i.e.: qc, Qt, fs, u and i.
 All elements are by default included in the output dataframe, where NaNs indicate that it wasn't measured.